null

 Lug Width Common Watch Examples

-20mm Omega Aqua Terra, IWC Portofino, most dress and dress-sport
+20mm Omega Aqua Terra, IWC Portofino, most dress-sport

 22mm Larger dress-sport references, formal chronographs